Henry Smith

 Palo Alto, CA 94305

-My name is Henry (he/him), and I am a second-year PhD student in the Department of Statistics at Stanford University, where I am fortunate to be advised by Professors Scott Linderman and Brian Trippe.
+My name is Henry (he/him), and I am a third-year PhD student in the Department of Statistics at Stanford University, where I am fortunate to be advised by Professors Scott Linderman and Brian Trippe.
 My graduate studies are graciously supported by the Knight-Hennessy fellowship and the National Science Foundation Graduate Research Fellowship (GRFP).

 Find my CV here.
+You can contact me at [last-name]hd@stanford.edu.

 News

-Sep 17, 2025 | My paper “SING: SDE Inference with Natural Gradients” with Amber Hu and Scott Linderman was accepted at NeurIPS. |
+Sep 17, 2025 My paper “SING: SDE Inference with Natural Gradients” with Amber Hu and Scott Linderman was accepted at NeurIPS.

-Jul 18, 2025 | My workshop paper “Calibrating Generative Models” with Brian Trippe was accepted with a spotlight presentation at the ICML Generative AI and Biology (GenBio) Workshop. |
+Jul 18, 2025 My workshop paper “Calibrating Generative Models” with Brian Trippe was accepted with a spotlight presentation at the ICML Generative AI and Biology (GenBio) Workshop.